 Chesnutt did exactly, precisely the wrong thing.
-Had she stayed in the market, she would have recouped her losses by now.
-Instead, she’s likely moved her capital into bonds.
-And with interest rates poised to move up, she’s invested in bonds at exactly, precisely the wrong time.
+Had she stayed in the market, she would have more than recouped her losses.
+Instead, she probably moved her capital into bonds… at exactly, precisely the wrong time.

 If you want to take one, you can check out Vanguard’s Investor Questionnaire.
 But there are two important realities about these questionnaires you need to keep in mind:

 - You’ll never really know how you’ll react to a bear market until you live through one; and

 - How you’ll react to a down market will change as you get older and your financial picture evolves.

 The second point is critical.
 It’s one thing to lose 40% when you are 25 and have $10,000 invested.
 It’s a whole different situation to be 55 and have $500,000 invested when the market goes into a free-fall.

 Now, a well-thought out asset allocation plan will help you get through the down markets, both psychologically and financially.
 The key is to settling on a plan that works in good markets and in bad.